As William Shakespeare once wrote, "To be or not to be, that is the question." Marketers have a similar classic debate: gated versus ungated content.

 When a prospect goes through the buyer's journey, they'll go through three stages: awareness, consideration, and decision.

-In fact, here's a quick graphic explaining each stage:
+Here's a quick rundown of each stage:

 For instance, visitors in the awareness stage are probably interested in reading an ebook.
 On the other hand, a visitor in the decision stage might prefer a product demo or webinar.